Jonas Valančiūnas: Washington Wizards (2024–2025)

 On 6 July 2024, Valančiūnas signed a three-year, $30 million contract as part of a sign-and-trade agreement with the Washington Wizards.
-New Orleans acquired a 2027 protected second-round pick in return.
+New Orleans acquired a 2027 protected second-round pick in the trade.

 Sacramento Kings (2025)

-On 5 February 2025, Valančiūnas was traded to the Sacramento Kings in exchange for two second-round draft picks (2028, 2029) and forward Sidy Cissoko.
+On 5 February 2025, Valančiūnas was traded to the Sacramento Kings in exchange for two second-round picks (2028, 2029) and forward Sidy Cissoko.

-Denver Nuggets (2025–present)
+Denver Nuggets (2025–2026)

+On 13 July 2025, Valančiūnas was traded to the Denver Nuggets in exchange for Dario Šarić.
-Prior to the official completion of his trade to the Denver Nuggets, Valančiūnas traveled to Athens, Greece, in July 2025 to undergo medical evaluations with Panathinaikos, the European powerhouse.

-Reports indicated that Panathinaikos had offered him a three-year deal worth approximately €12 million net, which was more lucrative than his NBA contract before taxes, and promised him a leading role in the team, while the trade from the Sacramento Kings to the Nuggets had been agreed upon but was not yet finalized.
+Prior to the official completion of his trade to the Nuggets, Valančiūnas traveled to Athens, Greece, in July 2025 to undergo medical evaluations with Panathinaikos.
+Reports indicated that Panathinaikos had offered him a three-year deal worth approximately €12 million net, which was more lucrative than his NBA contract before taxes, and promised him a leading role in the team, while the trade from Kings to Nuggets had been agreed upon but was not yet finalised.
 After completing the medical and evaluating his options, Valančiūnas ultimately decided to remain with the Nuggets, honouring his existing NBA contract, which included $10.4 million guaranteed for the 2025–26 season and a non-guaranteed $10 million for 2026–27.
+Valančiūnas explained that the Panathinaikos offer to play closer to home was very appealing.

+On 4 February 2026, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the seventh time.
+On 8 April, Valančiūnas played his 1,000th NBA regular season game and became the first Lithuanian player to reach the mark.
+In the 2025–26 season the Nuggets finished third in the Western Conference and in the first round of the 2026 NBA playoffs faced off the sixth-seeded Minnesota Timberwolves, whose leader Anthony Edwards got injured while playing in the series, but Denver still lost the series 4–2, while Valančiūnas' role in the series was episodical with only 6.3 minutes of playing time per game.

+On 8 July 2026, Valančiūnas was waived by the Nuggets.

+Žalgiris (2026–present)

+On 15 July 2026, Valančiūnas opted to end his 14-year NBA career and signed a reported two-year, $5.5 million contract with Lithuania's Žalgiris.